To the Prospective Member

 - To best serve our members, there are two different types of Al-Anon group meetings:

-Closed: Meetings limited to Al-Anon and Alateen members and prospective members.
+“Closed” or Families and Friends Only: Meetings limited to Al-Anon and Alateen members and prospective members.
 These are persons who feel their lives have been, or are being affected by the drinking of a family member or friend.
 This offers the participants greater freedom to discuss their own ideas and feelings.
-Unless specifically designated as Open, meetings listed under Find a Meeting are Closed.
-All Alateen meetings are closed to ensure the safety of our younger members.
+Unless specifically designated as Open or Families, Friends, and Observers Welcome, meetings listed under Find a Meeting are for Families and Friends Only.
+All Alateen meetings are for families and friends only to ensure the safety of our younger members.

 Statement on Safety in Meetings